 Internet usage and how companies gather, use and sell our data is slowly eroding our basic right to privacy and your internet service provider is helping this erosion of our human right by monitoring your activity, so we’re here to help.

-Follow our guidance for ways to protect your browsing from your internet service provider.
+Follow our guidance for ways to protect your browsing from your internet service provider and good VPN provider unblock sites like Facebook.

 What Does Your ISP Track?